RichardRoda/closeit/README.md

 **Example 8: Catch and Process Exceptions That Occur Within the Close Method**

 This example shows how to catch any exceptions that occur within the `close` method when an exception does not occur within the `try-with-resources` block.  `CloseIt0.wrapAllException` wraps all exceptions, both checked and unchecked, that occur within the `close` method.
 This allows for attaching a catch clause to the `try-with-resources` block to catch a failed `close` call when there is no exception within the `try-with-resources` block.
 As above, if an exception occurs in the `try-with-resources` block and the `close` method, the `close` exception will be a suppressed exception that is wrapped within a `NotClosedException`.
+There is also a `CloseIt0.wrapException` that only wraps checked exceptions, and `CloseIt0.wrapAllThrowable` which wraps any throwable.

 ```java
 import com.github.richardroda.util.closeit.*;